Tmaturano/GIthubViewer/README.md

 * Enter the user name and then click "Search", the app will automatically load the repositories from the user entered as well as other informations such as the name, location, etc.
-* Scroll down to load more repositories asynchrony(the github API supplies 30 repositories as default).
+* Scroll down to load more repositories asynchrony(the github API supplies 30 repositories as default per request).
 * You can also find a specific repository in the recent searched list.

 ___